 Join The Camping and Caravanning Club to benefit from up to 30% off Club Site fees and receive exclusive offers during the year.
 Over 60’s also get an extra 25% off (T's & C's apply).
 Join and save on your stay

-There are plenty of places to go camping in Cornwall, and by choosing a camping holiday in this beautiful part of the world you will discover turquoise seas, stunning beaches, spectacular cliffs, picturesque fishing villages, smuggler’s coves, ancient stone circles, holy wells as well as beautiful moorland and glorious open countryside.
+There are plenty of places to go camping in Cornwall, and by choosing a camping holiday in this beautiful part of the world you will discover turquoise seas, stunning beaches and spectacular cliffs.

 The south coast, dubbed the ‘Cornish Riviera’, is more sheltered with several broad estuaries including Falmouth and Fowey.
 Beaches here usually have coarser sand and shingle, and the climate is generally milder.
 Choose to camp in this area at picturesque Veryan.